Muscle Development and Promoting Topline

 Training for Topline

 If your horse is a pleasure horse in light to moderate work, it can take a while to regain/improve topline.
 Every horse develops at a different rate, so remember, patience is a virtue.
 Quick fix practices aren’t going to be your solution in the long run.
-You may need some expert advice to help you in the right direction.
+You might need some expert advice to guide you in the right direction.

 Every day, your horse requires a specific amount of essential amino acids contained in the protein he eats.
 Any protein consumed that’s either indigestible or in excess of requirements, gets excreted in droppings/urine and minimally through sweat.